-But we’ve found the best beaches in Barbados, to visit at your leisure, away from the crowds, the vendors and the sunloungers.
-For real isolation visit the north-east (see video, left, and then story below)
+We’ve found the best beaches in Barbados, to visit at your leisure, away from the crowds, the vendors and the sunloungers.
+For real isolation visit the north-east (see video and then story below).

-You might be joined by a few local families on a Sunday – or find someone fishing in the surf – but on a week day you’ll probably have the place to yourself.
+You might be joined by a few local families on a Sunday, but on a week day you’ll probably have the place to yourself.
 See the map below for the locations.

 A great walk, but you can only paddle in the sea.
 If you do want a dip, try Long Pond, which is at the southern end of this two-hour walk.
 While not a traditional beach venue, it’s certainly a great day out.
 Take a hat, water and some shoes (I ain’t talking no Jimmy Choos) Full page here…

 Drill Hall aka Brandon's

 Locals call it Brandon’s, but don’t confuse it with the beach west of Bridgetown.
 It’s on the south coast, near the Hilton Hotel, fringed with almond, casaurina and palm trees.
 A great place to chill and watch the surfers.
 Rocky, but you can cool off in shallow pools 100 metres to the east.

 Dover Beach is included here despite the vendors, the bars and the sun-loungers.
 There are areas within the beautiful crescent-shaped bay wherre you can escape the crowds.
 And, importantly, you don’t have to walk too far for a reasonably priced cold Banks beer.
 Learn more here

 One of the best beaches in Barbados for a picnic under the shade of trees.
 It’s also possible to swim here, although it’s not for the faint-hearted.
 Care must be taken as the waves can be big and often dump the unwary onto the shore.
 Take particular care with young children.